 This is a simple filter setup that can get you started playing with them.
 You might want to tweak them to work better for your particular build.

 - Enable “Dyanmic Filter” feature, and disable Gyro Notch filter 1 by setting frequency to 0

 - Disable Gyro Notch filter 2 (by setting frequency to 0)

 - Change D term lowpass filter (d_lowpass_type) to PT1, I think this should be fine on most of the quads out there.
 Anyway, to make sure, fly your quad around for 30 seconds, see if motors are hot

-- If your quad is super clean and well tuned, you might be able to disable “D term notch filter” too, but it’s extremely risky for most people so I don’t personally do it, and we don’t recommend it
+- If your quad is super clean and well tuned, you might even be able to disable “D term notch filter” too, but it’s very risky so I don’t personally recommend it

 I can’t stress it enough, make sure to fly around and check motor temperature after each change.
 Stop and go back one step if motors are too hot :)